duyluonglc/ignite-router-flux-mobx/boilerplate/App/Containers/README.md

 ### Containers Folder
 A container is what they call a "Smart Component".
-They are usually used as "Screens".

 Also located in here are 2 special containers: `App.js` and `RootContainer.js`.